suryansh2511/suryansh2511/README.md

 <p align="center">
   <samp>
     <br>
      Hello!
-I'm Suryansh Kumar Pathak, a recent Computer Science graduate from the University of Massachusetts Lowell.
-With a strong background in both software development and research, I've had the privilege of working on diverse projects, ranging from augmented reality applications to deep learning models.
-My experiences have given me proficiency in a variety of technical skills such as C++, Python, Java, and many more.
-Not only am I enthusiastic about crafting robust software, but I'm also deeply involved in academic research, particularly in the fields of Natural Language Processing and data visualization. 」
+I'm Suryansh Kumar Pathak, a recent Computer Science graduate from the University of Massachusetts Lowell with a strong academic background and a hunger for knowledge and growth.
+Seeking       full-time opportunities to contribute my skills and enthusiasm to a dynamic and innovative organization.
     <br>
     <br>
   </samp>